 Have you ever encountered a colleague or acquaintance you never thought was particularly bright and suddenly they’re churning out thought leadership pieces that position them as industry gurus?
 Ever wonder who flipped the switch in their brain to inspire them to produce those pieces that just don’t sound like anything they could say in person?

-As social media continues to explode, so does the number of ... ⇢ read more
+As social media continues to explode, so does the number of thought leaders and the number of posers, or those who... ⇢ read more

 This photo from a recent Vanity Fair article (2013) shows the glare from a building, that has resulted in a PR controversy.

 By Lisa Faulkner-Dunne, Lisa Faulkner-Dunne and Associates Public Relations